Search potential for direct slepton pair production at the CEPC with $\sqrt{s}$ = 360 GeV: Abstract

 \section{Abstract}

-The center-of-mass energy of Circular Electron Positron Collider (CEPC) could be upgrade to 360 GeV level (CEPC@360GeV) after its ten-year running at 240 GeV.
-Besides SM precision measurements, CEPC@360GeV also has good potential for BSM physics searches, which is a good complementary for hadron colliders.
-This paper presents the sensitivity study of direct stau and smuon pair production at CEPC with $\sqrt{s}$ = 360 GeV by full Monte Carlo (MC) simulation.
-With 1.0 ab$^{-1}$ integrated luminosity and the assumption of flat 5\% systematic uncertainty, the CEPC@360 GeV has the potential to discover the production of combined left-handed and right-handed stau up to 168.5 GeV if exists, or up to 159 GeV for the production of pure left-handed or right-handed stau; the discovery potential of direct smuon reaches up to 175 GeV with the same assumption.
+The Circular Electron Positron Collider (CEPC) is designed to operate at key center-of-mass energies: 91.2 GeV as a Z factory for precision Z boson studies, $\approx$ 160 GeV at the threshold for W boson pair production, and 240 GeV as a Higgs factory for copious Higgs boson production.
+It can be upgraded to 360 GeV (CEPC-360GeV) for enabling top quark-antiquark ($t\bar{t}$) pair production.
+Beyond enabling high-precision measurements of the Standard Model (SM), CEPC-360GeV is uniquely positioned to perform sear- ches for new physics beyond the SM (BSM), serving as a valuable complement to hadron colliders.
+This paper presents a sensitivity study on the direct pair production of staus and smuons at the CEPC with $\sqrt{s}$ = 360 GeV, conducted via full Monte Carlo (MC) simulation.
+Under the assumptions of 1.0 ab$^{-1}$ integrated luminosity and a flat 5\% systematic uncertainty, CEPC-360GeV could potentially discover the combined production of left-handed and right-handed staus up to a mass of 170 GeV (if they exist), or up to 169 GeV for pure left-handed staus and 162 GeV for pure right-handed staus.
+For direct smuon production, the discovery potential reaches up to 178 GeV under the same conditions.